-One of the most important guidelines for maintaining healthy EMPIRE Turf and other Zoysia Japonica lawns is proper mowing.
-Sod Solutions recommends managing EMPIRE at a height between one and two inches.
+One of the most important guidelines for maintaining healthy EMPIRE® Zoysiagrass and other zoysia japonica lawns is proper mowing.
+Sod Solutions recommends managing EMPIRE at a height between 1–2 inches.
 This height will vary depending on the kind of mower you have, how often you mow, and the look and feel you prefer.
 Regardless of the height you regularly maintain your EMPIRE at, the first mow of the spring is essential in getting things off on the right foot.

 For the first mow of spring, we recommend cutting your EMPIRE with the lawnmower set at least one notch below the height at which you usually mow, if not the lowest setting.
 For most rotary lawnmowers, this means a little more than one inch.
 This “buzz-cut” will remove a good amount of material that will need to be bagged up and removed.